 BWINDI GORILLA PERMITS COST & HOW TO GET THEM

-Gorilla permits for tracking in Bwindi forest park are currently (2018) at US $600 for all seasons.
-Previously the low seasons May, April & November prices were cut to US $450 but the new changes came into effect in 2018 and the price is the same all year.
+Gorilla permits for tracking in Bwindi forest park are currently (2022) at US $700 for all seasons.
 It is advised to book the gorilla permits in advance (At least 1 month before) to avoid being inconvenienced.
 Since there are a specific number of permits sold per day, this enables visitors to plan better for their gorilla safaris in Bwindi.
 Visitors can easily make bookings for gorilla permits online through recognized and registered Local tour operators in Uganda.
 Alternatively if in Uganda, you can visit the UWA head office – reservations department on Kira road – Kamokya.
 Payments for the permits can be made in USD currency (preferred) or UGX currency or cheque deposits.